ScilifelabDataCentre/pathogens-portal/content/english/data_types/health_data/vaccines.md

 In this section, we examine the overall levels of vaccination in Sweden, as well as the recent rate of vaccination.

 Here, we compare two methods of vaccination.
-The first one is calculating vaccination rates for Sweden by taking the number of vaccinated individuals that are at least 16 years of age.This method thus essentially approximates the vaccination rate of the population above 16 years of age.
+The first one is calculating vaccination rates for Sweden by taking the number of vaccinated individuals that are at least 16 years of age.
+This method thus essentially approximates the vaccination rate of the population above 16 years of age.
 The latter is considering the percentage of the entire population vaccinated.
 We display the results of both calculations for each vaccine dose (first, second, and third) on the chart below to highlight how the method of calculation used influences the data.
 *Note that the doses are sometimes refereed to as first dose, fully vaccinated, and booster dose.*

 For calculations produced using the 'At least 16 years method', we use data from the Vaccinerade tidsserie tab of the [FoHM data](https://fohm.maps.arcgis.com/sharing/rest/content/items/fc749115877443d29c2a49ea9eca77e9/data), specifically the percentage calculation.
 For the 'whole population method', we instead take the total number of vaccines and use the latest count of the population size of Sweden (available from from [Statistics Sweden (SCB)](https://www.scb.se/en/finding-statistics/statistics-by-subject-area/population/population-composition/population-statistics/pong/tables-and-graphs/monthly-statistics--the-whole-country/population-statistics-2021/)) to calculate it as a percentage.